Advertisement

 9. Arshdeep Singh | 113 Wickets

-Arshdeep Singh, a young left-arm pacer from Punjab, has been doing wonders in the limited-overs format, where he has shown his consistency in taking wickets in almost every match he plays for India.
+Arshdeep Singh has been doing wonders in the limited-overs format, where he has shown his consistency in taking wickets in almost every match he plays for India.
 He has good control over swing and brings a different kind of deceptive angle with his bowling, which makes batsmen difficult to play.
-He is considered to be the next left-arm pacer who will be doing wonders in the near future and is compared to one of the best fast bowler in India of recent times, Zaheer Khan.
+He is considered to be the next left-arm pacer who will be doing wonders in the near future and is compared to one of the best swing bowler in India of recent times, Zaheer Khan.
 He is currently in the 10th position in the ICC rankings of the T20 bowler.
-He has a good skill of swinging the ball both ways and will be a key bowler in red-ball cricket for Team India.
+Young left-arm pacer Arshdeep Singh has a good skill of swinging the ball both ways and will be a key bowler in red-ball cricket for Team India.
 In his international career, he has played 72 matches in ODIs and T20Is, where he has taken 113 wickets with an economy rate of 7.60 and an average of 18.88.
-He is the highest wicket taker in T20Is for India with 99 wickets, which makes him one of the best fast bowler in India.
+He is the highest wicket-taker in T20Is for India with 99 wickets, which makes him one of the best swing bowler in India.

 Format | Matches | Wickets | Average | Economy | Strike Rate | Best Figures | 4W / 5W |